- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 - If for any reason your Ragdoll becomes Sick or Injured you are to get it to a vet immediately to get the medical attention required.

 Ragdolls are Strictly Indoors ONLY pets, as they can not defend themselfs, they are lovers not fighters.
+If you do not believe that you can keep a kitten/cat inside 24/7 than a Ragdoll is not for you.

 - If for any reason your Ragdoll gets loose from your home Identification is a must, Aragormore kittens come Micro-chipped which is the best form of Identification to date (All Vet's and Animal Shelter can scan any animal that comes in to check if it has a Microchip implanted).